LawrenceBLu/LawrenceBLu/README.md

 ## Hi there! :smile:
 **Welcome to my GitHub!**

-I am Lawrence, a 1st-year student at the Univeristy of California, Irvine pursuing a degree in Computer Science.
+I am Lawrence, a 1st-year student at the University of California, Irvine pursuing a degree in Computer Science.
 Currently, I have an interest in artificial intelligence so I hope to explore that path more in the future.
 Feel free to check out my page!

 ## Find me here!